Nick-322/PiAlign/README.md

 	git clone https://github.com/Nick-322/PiAlign

-#### To use PiAlign, you will have two choices to create a virtual enviroment with required dependencies.
+#### To use PiAlign, you will have two choices to create a virtual environment with required dependencies.

+"alias pialign='<PATH_TO>/PiAlign/bin/PiAlign.py'"
+"alias pialign='<PATH_TO>/PiAlign/bin/PiAlign.py'"
 * #### Choice 1.
 Conda

 	*If conda is not installed in your computer, refer to the guide from an official site: https://conda.io/projects/conda/en/latest/user-guide/install/index.html

-	Once codnda is installed, create a enironment by running the following code:
+	Once codnda is installed, create an environment by running the following code:
-	* For MacOS (ARM64) user:
+	* For MacOS (ARM64) users:
 		> CONDA_SUBDIR=osx-64 conda env create -f <PATH_TO>/PiAlign/environment.yml

-	* For Linux (x86-64) user:
+	* For Linux (x86-64) users:
 		> conda env create -f environment.yml

 * #### Choice 2.
 Python venv
-	* Create a enironment by running the following code:
+	* Create an environment by running the following code:

 			python -m venv <environment_name>